Service Directory is a service covered by Google's obligations set forth in the Data Processing and Security Terms.

 - To enable DNS requests, create a Service Directory zone in Cloud DNS that is associated with a Service Directory namespace.

-- Internal clients can resolve this service via DNS, HTTP, and gRPC.
+- Internal clients can resolve this service by using DNS, HTTP, and gRPC.
 External clients (clients not on the private network) must use HTTP or gRPC to resolve service names.

-The below diagram illustrates how a microservice architecture is modeled in Service Directory and made available via DNS.
-Notice that the services and endpoints are maintained entirely by Service Directory, but the private zone is in Cloud DNS.
+The following diagram illustrates how a microservice architecture is modeled in Service Directory and made available using DNS.
+Notice that Service Directory maintains the services and endpoints entirely, but the private zone is in Cloud DNS.

-In the above diagram (left side), the payments service is registered to a
+In this diagram (left side), the payments service is registered to a

 namespace with the name